Profile of the Index Selection Equity fund

-ETFs generally follow a passive management approach.
-Their portfolio management aims solely to replicate the performance of a benchmark (e.g., an equity index).
-This does not require analysis and selection processes of individual equities, bonds, or other assets, nor does it require risk management.
-For passively managed ETFs, the absolute performance of the ETF is usually irrelevant to the fund provider; the primary concern is that it closely tracks the performance of the underlying market/index.
-Therefore, the costs of ETFs are generally lower than those of actively managed funds.
+ETFs usually pursue a passive management approach.
+Their portfolio management aims solely to replicate the performance of a certain benchmark (e.g. an equity index).
+This does not require any analysis or selection processes for individual equities, bonds, or other assets, nor does it require risk management.
+This is because in the case of passively managed ETFs, the absolute performance of the ETF is usually irrelevant to the fund provider.
+Instead, the priority is to track the performance of the market/index that they represent as closely as possible.
+As a result, costs of ETFs are usually lower than those of actively managed funds.

-Actively managed funds, on the other hand, aim to generate added value for investors through active management and risk control—whether in the equity selection or asset allocation.
-This added value can be financial (e.g., higher returns than a benchmark index or market average, or similar returns with lower volatility) and/or non-financial (e.g., higher ESG quality).
-Decisions are based on comprehensive analysis of financial and ESG criteria of the respective securities and market segments.
-Actively managed funds also require continuous monitoring of markets, influencing factors, and the fund portfolio, with intervention by the fund management when necessary.
+In contrast, actively managed funds typically aim to generate added value for investors through active investment strategies and risk management, for instance through stock selection or asset allocation.
+This added value can be financial in nature (e.g. higher returns than a benchmark index or market average, or similar returns but with lower volatility) and/or non-financial in nature (e.g. higher ESG quality).
+Decisions are based on a comprehensive analysis for instance of financial and ESG criteria of the respective securities and market segments.
+Actively managed funds also require ongoing monitoring of markets, influencing factors and the fund portfolio, as well as active intervention by fund management where necessary.

 Active fund of funds with a favourable cost structure and investments in equity ETFs

-The benchmark for Index-Selection-Equity is the MSCI All Country World (MSCI ACWI) index.
-This equity index tracks the performance of companies from 23 industrialised countries (weighting of 90%) and 24 Emerging Markets (which have a weighting of 10% in the index).
+The Index Selection Equity fund uses the MSCI All Country World Index (MSCI ACWI) as its benchmark.
+This equity index tracks the performance of stocks from 23 industrialised countries (90% weighting) and 24 emerging markets (which account for around 10% of the index).

 The fund offers both active management components and a favourable cost structure.

-The active inclusion of thematic ETFs in the fund portfolio aims to outperform the benchmark.
-This would not be possible with a purely passive investment, as passive ETFs normally inevitably underperform the benchmark index because they have management and transaction costs, whereas market indices do not.
+The active addition of ETFs in the thematic segment of the fund’s portfolio aims to outperform the benchmark.
+This would not be possible with a purely passive investment (i.e. without this thematic segment) because passive ETFs usually inevitably underperform the benchmark index due to their management fees and transaction costs, which the benchmark does not incur.
+In contrast, the Index Selection Equity can perform significantly better, but also significantly worse than the MSCI All Country World Index.

 At its core, sustainable investment is about the targeted channelling of capital flows in order to have a positive impact on sustainability issues.
 This requires each individual issuer to be intensively assessed.
 This analysis of individual securities is the prerequisite for investment decisions that take sustainability factors into account.
 When employing ETFs, on the other hand, investments are made in the entire market without further differentiation – precisely because the ETF invests in all of the names that are included in an index.
 Therefore, assets are inevitably included that would not be considered under a sustainable investment approach.
 Therefore, the Index-Selection-Equity cannot be designed as a sustainable investment.